-There are a number of steps to complete the Elearning setup wizard in Arlo.
+To create an elearning module, there are a number of steps to complete in the course wizard in Arlo.
 Click on the links below to go straight to the instructions for a particular step.

-- Type - Choose if the elearning module should use a template or not.
+- Type - Choose the type of elearning module.

 - General - Enter the general details of the elearning module, e.g. the name, code, and price, etc.